Visitor orientation

 Site Volunteers will be based in the public area on the ground floor of the lower Tram terminal.
 This is a busy area and is a great spot to welcome visitors and provide information about the Sandias.
 Volunteers can step outside to chat with folks waiting to board the tram and can move indoors during inclement weather.
 Visitors can step inside and chat with volunteers as well.

-If interested, please contact coordinator Jamey Browning using the form below.
+If interested in volunteering, please contact coordinator Jamey Browning using the form below.